 In my recent vacation in the Philippines, I reflected upon and wrote on my own experiences.
 I thought of rethinking 'home' through the lens of a migrant.
 I am a migrant, and I will always be a migrant.
 Down the track I could be getting a PR or citizenship in this country.
 But this doesn't mean that I could simply erase my past.
 I am marked by my own mobility - moving from one country to another.
 To be a migrant is to embody and negotiate that constant feeling of finding one sense of belongingness.
 This could be hard work.
 There's always that push to determine one's position in our society, which processes often come with ambivalent experiences.
 And there's just that constant 'monitoring' of one's personal mobilities to feel part of a familiar environment.
 That feeling of permanent temporariness will never vanish.

 So as I moved from airports, continents, public spaces, and even taking a ride through a car or a crowded public transport, I felt that one big wave of realisation.
 I was, at some point, just became so fascinated with how changes within myself and my environment could create such intense hunger for re-connection.
 I moved back home for a visit because I had to find a piece of myself.
 It's home.
 I want the imperfect.
 I wanted to experience the humidity.
 I was craving for that world that I used to embody.
 At the end of the day, I couldn't just move without anchoring myself to what will set as a foundation of my present and an understanding of my future.
 Everything is, and should be, connected.
-Movements will only work if there's that links or interconnections.
+Movements will only work if there are 'stable' links or interconnections.

 More than forging connections back home I was moved by what I saw, experienced and grappled with.
 As a migration scholar, I see movement as asymmetrical and even discursive.
 One's access to resources would definitely matter in the construction of journeys - on a physical and digital context.
 For some, spatial mobility could be deployed to achieve social mobility.
-But not all stories could contain sweet and mouth-watering endings.
+But not all stories contain sweet and mouth-watering endings.
 In the context of Philippine migration, spatial mobility among other migrants could also mean opening oneself to abuse and exploitation.
 Thanks to our government who has been serving the capitalists and local elites.

 With reflexive thinking, I acknowledge my privilege position in our society.
 But I do not on allow myself to thrive on such terrain.
 There's always a sense of awakening triggered by what I see, hear and feel.
 In my recent vacation in my home country, social inequalities are performed and experienced in the streets.
 I saw the result of the asymmetrical access of the Filipinos to infrastructures.
 Everyday struggles were a staple for the majority.
 More than this, such unevenness in accessing and using infrastructures shapes the quality of movements - painful, forced, constrained, and even hellish.
 This made me think the stratification of mobilities.
 And I documented such realities in my diary.

 I aim to write a journal article based on my auto-ethnography.
 Perhaps a conference paper can be developed too.
 In my work, diary writing was paired with visual methods.
 I was capturing moments.
 I was photographing objects.
 I was curating my own experiences while on the move - across spaces, I must say.
 It was hard work.
 I had to constantly reflect, in a very critical manner.
-Thinking about my experiences of home, identity formation, micro-mobilities, and many other themes warranted the management of feelings.
+Thinking about my experiences of home, identity formation, micro-mobilities, and many other themes warrants the management of feelings.
 And at some point, re-reading the entries and looking at my photos have been an emotional activity.
 I am moved by the memories.
 But at the same time, conflicting feelings disrupt everyday movements.
 One has to re-learn the familiar movements that have been set aside for quite sometime to accommodate routines and practices back home.
 Indeed, coping with homesickness also takes time.

 I embody a mobile life.
 I moved from one country to another.
 I utilise digital communication technologies to sustain long distance relationships.
 My everyday life involves commuting, using digital media, walking, and all sorts of movements.
 They shape my identity, social mobility, and all other aspects of my life.
 But having a mobile life is resource-based.
 To ensure relationships work, so much time, energy and effort are needed.
 Indeed, a mobile life can also be filled with challenges.
 Conflicting feelings linger.
 One has to find a way to address such emotional ruptures.
 In a paradoxical world, I constantly juggle the incongruities of my choices in life.